Awesome Photography Workshop with a Baby Elephant

 While we’ve had wonderful experiences in the past working with Elephant Carer Home, this time we were at a new location.

+Taking a photography workshop with an elephant requires choosing the best locations.
 I spent some time scoping out the location when we arrived.
 I was looking for vantage points which would provide good lighting and backgrounds.
 Where would we take wide-angle photos including the environment?
 Where was it going to be best to set up some closer compositions?
 Could we avoid standing in the hot sun for the whole time?
 All these considerations make up for a better customer experience.

 Flexibility is always important when working with elephants.
 Sometimes they do whatever they like.
 But it’s good to have many options to suggest and work with for where we want to photograph.